GameHerobrine/Client-beta1.7.3/README.md

 # Dozer

+## Notes

+> **Note**
+> Source made public, I simply don't have the motivation to continue working on this project to be perfectly honest.
+> Feel free to make forks, pull requests, and issues.
+> I'll try my best to maintain it I guess :^)

 ## What is it?

 Dozer is a modified client for the [Minecraft](http://minecraft.net) game, version beta 1.7.3.
 It is a fork of